mauriciorey/getting_and_cleaning_data/README.md

 TO-DO List:

-1. Merge the training and the test sets to create one data set.
+A. Merge the training and the test sets to create one data set.
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+B. Extract only the measurements on the mean and standard deviation for each measurement.
-3. Use descriptive activity names to name the activities in the data set
+C. Use descriptive activity names to name the activities in the data set
-4. Appropriately label the data set with descriptive activity names.
+D. Appropriately label the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+E. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-1. Merge the training and the test sets to create one data set.
+A. Merge the training and the test sets to create one data set.

 Steps:
 - Set working directory to the location where the UCI HAR Dataset was unzipped